Je12emy/CLI_Store/readme.md

 ## Usage

-You may start a Postgress instance and PGAdmin with the included `dockercompose` file.
+You may start a Postgress database,a PGAdmin and the server itself with the included `dockercompose` file.

 ```console
 docker-compose up
 ```
-_Note:_ This will use port 8080 and 8081 for each container.
+_Note:_ This will use port 8080, 8081 and 5000 for each container.

-cd into the server directory and run the app.
+You may also cd into the server directory and modify the connection string located at `launchSettings`

 ```console
 dotnet run